NMAAHC/documentation/01_cataloging/TBM_cataloging_guidelines_moving_images.md

 </summary>
 <p>

-- Children’s television- Children's television are television programs designed for children, normally scheduled for broadcast during the morning and afternoon when children are awake.
+- **Children’s television**- Children's television are television programs designed for children, normally scheduled for broadcast during the morning and afternoon when children are awake.
-- Public television- Television that provides cultural, informational, and instructional programs for the public and that is financed by a combination of government, private, and corporate sources, noncommercial television
+- **Public television**- Television that provides cultural, informational, and instructional programs for the public and that is financed by a combination of government, private, and corporate sources, noncommercial television
-- Sitcoms- A television series that involves a continuing cast of characters in a succession of comedic circumstances
+- **Sitcoms**- A television series that involves a continuing cast of characters in a succession of comedic circumstances
-- Variety shows (Television)- Entertainment made up of a variety of acts including musical performances, sketch comedy, magic, acrobatics, juggling, and ventriloquism.
+- **Variety shows (television)**- Entertainment made up of a variety of acts including musical performances, sketch comedy, magic, acrobatics, juggling, and ventriloquism.
 It is normally introduced by a compère (master of ceremonies) or host.
 </details>
 </details>
 </details>